variant-database/vdb/Query_Commands.md

 ## Mutation patterns and nucleotide mode
 If the loaded mutation list file contains spike protein mutations, then mutation patterns should be spike protein mutations.
 For example, `E484K D614G`.
 If the loaded mutation list file contains nucleotide mutations, then mutation patterns can be either spike protein mutations (`E484K`), nucleotide mutations (`G23012A`), or a specified protein mutation (`NSP12:P323L`).
+Mutations can be separated by either a space or a comma.

 ## Filtering commands
 #### \<cluster>`from`\<country or state>    → cluster